pikasTech/pikadoc-en/docs/source/Demo 展示.md

 In other words, I want to develop with Keil, debug with Keil, and I want to use the cheapest microcontroller, and it's very easy to develop C modules.

-How about trying PikaScript?
+How about trying PikaPython?

-What is PikaScript?
+What is PikaPython?

-PikaScript provides extremely easy to deploy and extend Python scripting support for resource-constrained mcu.
+PikaPython provides extremely easy to deploy and extend Python scripting support for resource-constrained mcu.
 It doesn't require an OS, it runs bare metal, and it doesn't require a filesystem.

-PikaScript supports bare-metal operation, at least for mcu with RAM ≥ 4kB and FLASH ≥ 32kB, the recommended configuration is RAM ≥ 10kB and FLASH ≥ 64kB, such as stm32f103c8t6 and stm32g070RBT6, which have no pressure at all and even meet the recommended configuration.
+PikaPython supports bare-metal operation, at least for mcu with RAM ≥ 4kB and FLASH ≥ 32kB, the recommended configuration is RAM ≥ 10kB and FLASH ≥ 64kB, such as stm32f103c8t6 and stm32g070RBT6, which have no pressure at all and even meet the recommended configuration.

 And support Keil, IAR, RT-Thread studio, segger embedded studio and other IDE development, zero dependencies, zero configuration, out-of-the-box, extremely easy to integrate into the existing C project.